Let’s go on a garden adventure outside in the sun,

 Become a bug detective!

-Using a magnify glass set off on a hunt around the garden!
+Using a magnifying glass set off on a hunt around the garden!
 Look under leaves, under stones and dig near garden walls/ fences.
 See how many creatures you can find- ladybirds, beetles, woodlice, worms!
 Take photos or put into plastic pots with leaves and soil and take inside to draw them as a record of your findings!
 (Remember to put the bugs back after and never put them in the same tub otherwise they might fight!)

 Collect fragrant petals and leaves from around your garden.
 Ideal things to look for are rose petals, lavender, mint leaves and basil leaves.
-Lay them out on a few pieces of kitchen roll and and leave to dry (this can take up to a week).
+Lay them out on a few pieces of kitchen roll and leave to dry (this can take up to a week).
 Once they are dry cut a circle of thin fabric, place the petals and leaves inside and tie up with a piece of ribbon!